Fast barrier-free switching in synthetic antiferromagnets: Model formulation and results

-We separate the system of four equations (\ref{eg:6}) into two pairs:
+We separate the system of four equations (\ref{eq:8}) into two pairs:

-The system of two equations (\ref{subeq:7a}) is homogeneous -- contains no external excitation force.
-Moreover, for circular SAF's with $ N_{x}^{V_i}=N_{y}^{V_i}$, the systems of Eqs. (\ref{subeq:7a}) and (\ref{subeq:7b}) would become independent of one another.
-Then, Eqs. (\ref{subeq:7a}) would describe out-of-phase oscillations (so-called \textit{optical mode}) whereas Eqs. (\ref{subeq:7b}) would describe in-phase oscillations (\textit{acoustic mode}).
-Such basic SAF dynamics has been experimentally demonstrated and theoretically explained in detail in our earlier publications~\citep{Korenivski2005,Konovalenko2009,Cherepov2011,Dzhezherya2012,Dzhezherya2013}.
+The system of two equations (\ref{subeq:9a}) is homogeneous -- contains no external excitation force.
+Moreover, for circular SAF's with $ N_x = N_{y}$, the systems of Eqs. (\ref{subeq:9a}) and (\ref{subeq:9b}) would become independent of one another.
+Then, Eqs. (\ref{subeq:9a}) would describe out-of-phase oscillations (so-called \textit{optical mode}) whereas Eqs. (\ref{subeq:9b}) would describe in-phase oscillations (\textit{acoustic mode}).
+Such basic SAF dynamics has been experimentally demonstrated and theoretically explained in detail in our earlier publications \cite{Korenivski:2005,Konovalenko:2009,Cherepov:2011,Dzhezherya:2012,Dzhezherya:2013}.

-In this work, we show that dipolar SAF's with finite in-plane shape anisotropy can exhibit a special type of switching, for which the potential barrier can be negligible.
+In this work, we show that dipolar SAF's with moderate in-plane shape anisotropy can exhibit a special type of switching, for which the potential barrier can be negligible.
 Moreover, under certain conditions, a parametric optical resonance can take place.

-Analysis shows that the system of Eqs. (\ref{subeq:7a}) always has two solutions $\left( l_z = 0,\,\,\chi =0 \right)$ and $\left(l_z=0,\,\,\chi=\pm\pi/2\right)$.
-It is easy to ascertain that the first solution corresponds to a ferromagnetic ordering of the SAF cell and is unstable.
-The second solution describes two equivalent AP states, which are stable except for some special cases, such as the effect of a parametric resonance of optical (out-of-phase) type.
+The magnetostatic interaction in a planar nanosized SAF results in an antiferromagnetic ground state along the SAF's the long axis.
+A presence of additional interlayer exchange with $ A > 0 $ would lead to increased stability of the antiferromagnetic configuration.
+It is easy to show that the systems of Eqs.~(\ref{subeq:9a}) has a solution $l_z = 0$, $ x = \pm \pi/2 $, which corresponds to the antiferromagnetic state.

+We will next show that a magnetic field pulse directed perpendicular to the SAF plane can switch the direction of the two magnetic moments while their mutual AF order is preserved during the switching process.

-Let us consider the dynamic equations for the second pair of variables $ m_z $ and $ \Phi $ (Eq.~\ref{subeq:7b}) for the AP state, $\left( l_z=0,\,\,\chi= \pi/2 \right)$.
-Clearly, the system of two equations (\ref{subeq:7b}) is equivalent to one equation of second order:
+Let us consider the dynamic equations for the second pair of variables $ m_z $ and $ \Phi $ (Eq.~\ref{subeq:9b}) for the AP state, $\left( l_z=0,\,\,\chi= \pi/2 \right)$.
+Clearly, the system of two equations (\ref{subeq:9b}) is equivalent to one equation of second order that describes the synchronous rotation of the magnetization of the layers in one direction: